-Thank you for thinking about placing your son or daughter at the English College in Prague.
-I have been the Headmaster here for over six years now and the thrill of helping steer this wonderful school is as absorbing today as it was on that first day.
-I hope you find the prospect of sending your son or daughter here as exciting as we do the anticipation of them joining us.
+I am proud to have been associated with the College for over eight years now.
+As we prepare to renovate the building, I still find the thrill of helping steer this wonderful school into the future as absorbing today as it was on my first day.
+Over these eight years I have been very grateful for all the parents who consider placing their children at the English College in Prague.
+Once you really get to know us, I hope you find the prospect of sending your son or daughter here as exciting as we do the anticipation of them joining us.